-THE EU'S GLOBAL ENGAGEMENT TO COUNTER HUMAN SMUGGLING AND TRAFFICKING NETWORKS
+THE EU'S GLOBAL ENGAGEMENT TO COUNTER MIGRANT SMUGGLING AND TRAFFICKING IN HUMAN BEINGS

-March 2019
+September 2019

-Fighting and preventing migrant smuggling and trafficking in human beings is one of the priorities of the European Union and crucial in providing a comprehensive response to irregular migration.
-Criminal networks take advantage of people's despair and use land, sea and air routes to facilitate irregular migration, putting people's lives at risk and seek in every way to maximise their profits.
+Fighting and preventing migrant smuggling, and appropriately addressing trafficking in human beings including in the context of migration, are among core priorities of the European Union and a crucial element in providing a comprehensive response to irregular migration.
+Criminal networks take advantage of people's despair and use land, sea and air routes to facilitate irregular migration.
+They put people's lives at risk and seek in every way to maximise their profits.
 While trafficking in human beings and migrant smuggling are two different crimes and therefore subject to different legal frameworks they are closely interlinked.
-In recent years, the EU has put in place concrete actions and stepped up cooperation as well as joint work at EU level and in partnership with third countries and organisations.
+In recent years, the EU has put in place concrete actions and stepped up cooperation at EU level and with non-EU countries and organisations.